rightjs/rightjs-home/docs/en/philosophy.md

 ## Designed, not Evolved

 Whatever your previous experience is jQuery, Prototype, Mootools, Ruby, Python or even PHP.
 When you look through RightJS API, you immediately spot familiar things.
-But don't get fooled, it was designed this way intentionally, to make it easy to work with for people with different backgrounds.
+RightJS keeps it close to the standards and it was specifically designed the way it was familiar for people with different backgrounds.

-And it's not just designed to be familiar, it is designed to make JavaScript development a most natural thing specifically for the server-side developers who work with dynamic languages like Ruby or Python.
+And it's not just designed to be familiar, it is designed to make JavaScript development the most natural thing specifically for the server-side developers who work with dynamic languages like Ruby or Python.
 We have extensive object-oriented programming features, flexible dynamic language attitude, native unit extensions, etc, etc.

 ## Don't Learn, Have Fun!

-You might noticed that there is not much of the documentation for RightJS.
+You might notice that there is not so much of the documentation for RightJS.
 The reason is that we simplified and systematically organized all the things the way there is almost nothing to learn.
 Because we don't want you to learn, we want you to have fun.